Here are the classes we offer — singles and couples are always welcome in any class!

 WALTZ

 Waltz is a beautiful romantic music and dance.
 Some say they dance a style of dance for the dance, some say they dance for the music — Waltzers dance for both.
-Each class will start with the basics and then develop along two separate tracks of moves that you will see on any social Waltz floor in Seattle — teaching fundamentals, grace, leading and following.
+Each class will start with the basics and then develop along two separate tracks of moves that you will see on any social Waltz floor in Seattle, while teaching fundamentals: leading, following, and doing it gracefully.

-No prerequisite for either class, may be taken in any order; take both classes for a firm footing in this playful beautiful dance
+Prerequisite: None for either class, may be taken in any order; take both classes for a firm footing in this playful, beautiful dance.

 Intermediate